Busch Gardens Tampa Bay: Nairobi

 Named after the capital of Kenya, animals like alligators and crocodiles can be observed here up close.
-In Curiosity Cavern, guests can view mammal and reptile exhibits.
-Visitors to Nairobi can meet the Animal Ambassadors who travel the country and make educational appearances at Jambo Junction.
+Guests can view mammal and reptile exhibits.
+Visitors to Nairobi can meet the Animal Ambassadors who travel the country and make educational appearances at Animal Connections.
 The area also contains Myombe Reserve, a tropical rainforest that is home to western lowland gorillas and chimpanzees.
 In 2012 the Animal Care Center opened, allowing guests to observe actual veterinary procedures, as well as meet the stars of Wildlife Docs, Busch Gardens' Saturday morning television show.
 The main train station at Busch Gardens is located at Nairobi.
-Another popular attraction here is the Asian elephant exhibit.
+Another popular attraction there is the Asian elephant exhibit.
 Nairobi used to have a safari truck ride called Rhino Rally, similar to Kilimanjaro Safaris at Walt Disney World.
 The attraction closed in 2015 and was replaced in 2023 by Serengeti Flyer.

+The Serengeti Flyer in March 2025.